-And do you know why I am counting myself blessed?
+And do you know why I am considering myself blessed?
 Because several contemporaries didn't make it to today.
 Let me tell you about two of them.
 Only two.

 The first is my brother Stephen Ndonga who was born in 1996 and passed away while still an infant.
 I can still see him as a baby wrapped in sheets.